 Tony Clark and Keith Sharratt are the artistic creators behind the Captain Sir Tom Moore bronze statue.
-The statue is lifesized and is around 5 ft 10 inch high, weighing appropriately 170 kg and is cast in bronze.
+The statue is lifesized and is 5 ft 3 inch high, weighing appropriately 170 kg and is cast in bronze.
 This was made between April 2020 and October 2020 by Tony's overseas sculptor artist team and is now in the UK.
 The statue has been named 'The Walk of Hope'.

 Tony and Keith created this statue so they could show everyone what they are capable of creating.
 They both admired Captain Sir Tom Moore for his fundraising efforts, strength of character, and his Yorkshire ties, seen as Tony is from Yorkshire.
 Additionally, Tony wanted to showcase this piece in his gallery, which is due to open, once lockdown is over before it gets sited somewhere.